Insight: Sweden rethinks pioneering school reforms, private equity under fire

 Harry Klagsbrun, a partner at EQT and a board member at AcadeMedia, says the focus on private equity and the length of ownership of schools makes little sense.

 "You can own a business forever but still make very short-sighted decisions, or fail to make decisions that are beneficial in the long term," he said.
 "And you can own a company five years and really build it for the future."

-Few Swedish politicians harbour any ideas of going back to the old system that gave parents and kids little choice.
+Few Swedish politicians harbor any ideas of going back to the old system that gave parents and kids little choice.

-But a GP/Sifo poll of 1,000 people this year showed 58 percent broadly in favour of forbidding profits in tax-financed areas such as education.
-In the wake of the furore over schools, many are questioning how much free market is too much.
+But a GP/Sifo poll of 1,000 people this year showed 58 percent broadly in favor of forbidding profits in tax-financed areas such as education.
+In the wake of the furor over schools, many are questioning how much free market is too much.